When you buy via links on this page, I may earn an affiliate commission. Learn more.

-The recent revival of padded shoulders, retina-burning neon hues and palazzo pants as “fashionable” have sparked nostalgia for those halcyon days of the big-haired ‘80s.
-But as much fun as leg warmers…aren’t, the truth is, there can never be a full revitalization of ’80s style, since one of the era’s biggest icons has gone the way of New Wave and huaraches (remember those?).
+The revival of padded shoulders, retina-burning neon hues and palazzo pants have sparked nostalgia for those halcyon days of the big-haired ‘80s.
+But as much fun as leg warmers are…we’ll never enjoy a full revival of ’80s style.
+I say so because one of the era’s biggest icons — Contempo Casuals — has gone the way of New Wave and huaraches (remember those?).

 Plus, the store had cool shopping bags with geometric line drawings and Andy Warhol-esque graphics.